-- 1. Where is the code used to select the 53 out of 69 species finally analysed? - The code to select the 53 species having enough BUSCO genes and enough median per-base read coverage across BUSCO genes is given in the R script values_in_text_paper_generator.R (line 33). - I was surprised that Danio rerio was not included in the analyses.
+- 1. Where is the code used to select the 53 out of 69 species finally analysed?
+I was suprised that Danio rerio was not included in the analyses.
 The only reason that I can think of, would be that the teleost genome duplication somehow makes the unambiguous identification of BUSCO orthologues difficult, but I cannot find any support for this in the supplementary data.
-(I note that the data tables normally use the species present in the phylogenetic tree to only analyse the selected species.)
+(I note that the data tables normally use the species present in the phylogenetic tree to only analyse the selected species.) - 2.

-- Danio rerio was removed from the analysis because the RNA-seq data that we had included did not reach enough sequencing coverage (152 median per-base read coverage across BUSCO genes; see data/data1_supp.tab). - 2.
 Many of the analyses make use of, or depend on, one or more Excel files.
-In particular I am curious as to Fichiers-data/metazoa_69species.xls as it seems that this ought to have been included.
+In particular I am curious as to Fichiers-data/metazoa_69species.xls as it seems that this ought to have been included. - Data5_supp.R makes use of a file, polymorphism/by_minor_intron.tab.
+I've not found any trace of any such file apart from in overlap_detection.py, which I suspect might create such a table for each species.